fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Turkish Airlines became a member of Star Alliance in April 2008.

 **Best Cabins**: Target the Business Class on their Airbus A350 or their Boeing 777.
-Turkish's Business Class is known for its spacious layout, delectable onboard cuisine, and remarkable in-flight service, making it an exceptional experience for long-haul journeys
+Turkish's Business Class is known for its spacious layout, delectable onboard cuisine, and remarkable in-flight service, making it an exceptional experience for long-haul journeys.

 <img src="../assets/img/eurobonus-star-alliance-awards/turkish-cabin.webp" alt="Best Cabin using SAS EuroBonus Points on Turkish Airlines." />